You want to become a better writer.

 Timidity, be gone!

 Write what you mean and mean what you write.
-Use adverbs where they are pretty and unique in their boldness.
-Then, and only then.

 Mark Twain instructed us to “employ a simple and straightforward style.”
 Adverbs are neither.
 They are, more often than not, vanities that offer little benefit to the reader.